manakmishra/MineClone/README.md

 <!-- Add website link later -->
 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 Minecraft is one of the most popular games for many years now.
-It has popularized the use of voxels and infnite procedural world generation.
+It has popularized the use of voxels and infinite procedural world generation.
 After seeing some of the similar games and prototypes, I thought it would be fun to recreate Minecraft in Unity.
 Since I was just starting out in Game Development when I first started this project it helped me learn more about Unity and scripting in C#. **This project is still in progress.**

 <!--Features-->